Loss & Legacy

 Miriam had always led a disciplined and sheltered life.
 She was precious to so many, and so her experiences were limited by both the protections of others and her own passionate modesty and faithfulness.
 Still, she looked down on no one.
 She showed empathy, concern, and single-minded attention to the lives and interests of every person she came across.
 She never condoned reckless living, vices, or low standards.
 Yet, she always showed empathy for the troubles that people were in, regardless of how they got there.

 Miriam knew the names and circumstances of every person in her life — even on the periphery.
 Many times, Miriam would order food and proceed to ask servers about the wellbeing of their coworkers.
 She would get people talking about their lives, and giggle with absolute strangers turned friends in a matter of moments.
-She knew the names and synopsized life stories or every pharmacist and dialysis technician who ever served Lary in his twenty years of slow decline.
+She knew every pharmacist and dialysis technician who ever served Lary in his twenty years of slow decline.
 She knew the phone numbers and addresses of clients, the birthdays and anniversaries of distant relatives.
 And she kept us all honest.
 We knew that whatever was said in the presence of Miriam Leeper had been committed to an unquestionable record.

 As much as it pained us all to see her go, it was clear that Lary had held on so long because he couldn’t stand the thought of Miriam being alone.
 Had he needed to, he would have lived another century in mortal agony just to look after Miriam.
 After Miriam died, Lary had little left except for the accumulated pains of a life lived with intensity, courage, and an excess of curiosity.
 He said repeatedly, in his last days, that he had a duty to Miriam to do certain things.
 He had to pay his final respects.
 And, just as Miriam would have wanted, as Miriam would have done, his final respects were only partially about Miriam.
 Much of what needed to be done had to do with the very work of Miriam’s life.
 Lary brought together friends and family, and he spoke well of people who were estranged.
 He did not speak of forgiveness.
 To speak of forgiveness calls up the grievances and disintegrations preceding the forgiveness — a risk I understand that I am taking because I believe the virtue of the decision is worth commending and submitting for consideration and emulation.
 Lary only spoke of the love and bonds between people concerning which the forgiveness was left implied — only to those who knew.
 Before a gathering of scattered families, Master Leeper committed a few final acts of grace, diligence, and integration.